hendisantika/springboot-blog/README.md

 Folder **src/resources/** contains config files for **blog-demo** Spring Boot application.

 **src/resources/application.properties** - main configuration file.
 Here it is possible to change admin username/password, as well as change the port number.

+## How to run
+There are several ways to run the application.
+You can run it from the command line with included Maven Wrapper, Maven or Docker.

+Once the app starts, go to the web browser and visit http://localhost:8080/home

+Admin username: naruto

+Admin password: password

+User username: sasuke

+User password: password